paexternal220/task_manager/README.md

 - **Task Creation:** Easily add new tasks with a user-friendly input field.
 - **Task Prioritization:** Prioritize your tasks to stay organized.
-- **Completion Tracking:** Mark tasks as completed with a single click.
 - **Task Removal:** Remove completed or unwanted tasks from the list.
 - **Responsive Design:** Enjoy a seamless experience on various devices and screen sizes.

 ## Technologies Used

-- HTML
-- CSS
 - JavaScript

 ## Getting Started

 ### Prerequisites

-- GitHub
-- A modern web browser

 ### Installation